 We treat our clients as individuals.
 Each client admitted for methadone detox and withdrawal symptoms will have an individualized methadone treatment program focused on safely stopping the use of methadone.
 Our treatment methods target the symptoms of withdrawal to maximize the comfort of those we treat.
 We also include both individual and group counseling as part of the detox process, as beginning to address the underlying causes of addiction can help kick-start the recovery process and prepares individuals for the more intensive counseling environment of residential treatment.

 Our belief and what we’ve seen work best, long-term, is a safe methadone detox program followed by residential drug rehabilitation or intensive outpatient care program.
 Ultimately, those that find the greatest success and live free from methadone and other opioid medications regularly attend group counseling and/or one-on-one therapy after their treatment in a residential or intensive outpatient rehab program.

 If you or someone you know needs help getting off of methadone, please call Inland Detox at (888) 739-8296 today.
-Our Admissions Advisors will help you understand the intake process, assist you with any questions you have regarding insurance and coordinate travel to and from our methadone detox center.
+Our Admissions Advisors will help you understand the intake process, assist you with any questions you have.

 Client assessment is a multi-stage process that begins when you first call and continues during the onsite intake process.
 When you call Inland Detox you’ll speak to an Admissions Advisor that will help you understand the admissions process.
 They’ll ask you about your needs and help you determine if Inland Detox is a right fit for you.
 Upon admission, you’ll be assessed by staff that will identify your immediate needs and they will work with clinical staff to design a custom treatment plan.